 After releasing his debut single, In The Country in June 2002, Steve followed it up in 2005 with the release of his debut album Where The Highway Leads.
 Both releases were recorded in Melbourne at Woodstock Studio with the assistance of producer Joe Camilleri.
 The recordings feature instrumentation by artists such as Stuart Fraser (Noiseworks, John Farnham Band), Tony Floyd (Things Of Stone And Wood), Steve Hadley (Rene Geyer, Paul Kelly), and James Black (Mondo Rock, The Revelators).

-Steve now continues to write and perform, and is currently in the studio again in pre-production for a new release, scheduled in 2017.
+Steve now continues to write and perform at venues and private functions around Melbourne and country Victoria, and is currently in the studio again in pre-production preparing for a new release.